LuisangelParra/HousePricePredictorModel-website/src/content/blog/machine-learning-model-2.md

   <li><b>Green:</b> Real values.</li>
 </ul>

+## Comparative analysis: Linear Regression vs. Neural Networks

 Our neural network model achieved an average score of 71%.
 Compared to the linear regression model that had a score of 84%, the latter clearly had better performance.

-## Possible explanations for why the neural network had a lower score:
+### Possible explanations for why the neural network had a lower score:

 <p><b>Overfitting:</b> It is possible that the neural network overfitted to the training data, which means that it learned to memorize the data rather than learning the underlying relationships between the variables.
 This can lead to poor performance on new data that was not seen during training.</p>